 The name Parrot Cay originated through the island’s history with pirates.
 Previously known as Pirate Cay, over time this was distorted to the less threatening name that the cay holds today.

 During the mid-1600s to 1700s period, the small cays between Providenciales and North Caicos proved to be a haven for pirates.
-Several reasons account for this: sources of “fresh” water in ponds, natural sheltered harbours, and the command of important channels and ship routes.
+Several reasons account for this: sources of “fresh” water in ponds, natural sheltered harbors, and the command of important channels and ship routes.

 It’s always difficult to get an accurate picture of such history, but accounts suggest that famous buccaneers including Anne Bonny, Mary Read and others operated from the cay.